 The Bachelor of Science in Engineering (B.S.E.) requires a minimum of 128 s.h.
 Students must be enrolled in the College of Engineering for the last 30 s.h. of work toward the degree, or 45 of the last 60 s.h., or a total of 90 s.h.
 They must have a g.p.a. of at least 2.00 on all college work used to satisfy degree requirements as well as on all work undertaken at The University of Iowa.

 Engineering students earn the B.S.E. degree in one of six undergraduate programs of study (majors): biomedical engineering, chemical engineering, civil engineering, electrical engineering, industrial engineering, or mechanical engineering.

 All students complete a core of common B.S.E. requirements, usually during their first three semesters; see "Core Requirements" below.
 They also must complete a curriculum—a set of required and elective courses—designed specifically for their major program.
 The curriculum prepares students to practice engineering in that program's field of engineering.
-It is designed by the program's faculty members according to guidelines provided by the national accrediting body, the Accreditation Board for Engineering and Technology (ABET).
+It is designed by the program's faculty members according to guidelines provided by the national accrediting body of ABET.

 Each program's curriculum is divided into four major stems: mathematics and basic sciences; engineering topics; an elective focus area; and the general education component (humanities and social sciences).
 All of the courses in the curriculum stems are integrated and sequenced to help students understand the interrelationships and importance of each stem.
 See "Curriculum Stems" below.